A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

 Let

-and let $\mathcal{L}$ be a quasi-definite bi-moment functional satisfying the Toeplitz condition.
-We introduce two matrices $S_1$ and $S_2$ by writing the vectors $f(z), g(z)$ \eqref{f,g} of monic right bi-orthogonal L-polynomials with respect to $\mathcal{L}$ as follows
+and let $\mathcal{L}$ be a~quasi-def\/inite bi-moment functional satisfying the Toeplitz condition.
+We introduce two matrices $S_1$ and $S_2$ by writing the vectors $f(z)$, $g(z)$~\eqref{f,g} of monic right bi-orthogonal L-polynomials with respect to $\mathcal{L}$ as follows